AnjaliB208/Inventory-Management-System/README.md

 # Inventory-Management-System
-Inventory Management System built using .NET Framework and Windows Forms.
-Features admin login, product and dealer management, purchase/sales tracking, stock updates, and detailed reports.
-Implements SQL Server backend with a clean UI and error validation.

-A Windows Forms-based Inventory Management System developed using the .NET Framework and Microsoft SQL Server.
-It provides a comprehensive solution for managing products, dealers, purchases, sales, stock levels, and report generation.
-This project was developed as a case study for academic purposes.
+This Inventory Management System is a desktop application built using the .NET Framework with a Windows Forms front end and a SQL Server backend.
+It provides a complete solution for managing products, dealers, stock levels, purchases, and sales.
+Key features include secure admin login, real-time stock tracking, transaction recording, and detailed reporting.
+The system was developed as part of an academic case study, with a focus on usability, data accuracy, and clean interface design.

 ## 👨‍💻 Team Members
 - Anjali Biju (20BSIT056)